In this chapter, we will look first at object

 Creating Account Class

-Let us create a class module to create a class called Account.
-Account class contains the following attributes, methods and events.
+class called Account.
+Account class contains the following attributes, methods

 Type